Attendee FAQ

 Q: How many sessions are there at IDEA2026?

 A: Between our preconference workshops, plenary panels, podium sessions and poster presentations we have well over 100 sessions taking place at IDEA2026.
+Most sessions are self-contained on Level 2 near registration, with one tech session, the “E” track, on Level 4.

 Poster sessions are a great opportunity to take a deeper look into a project while interacting one-on-one with poster presenters.
-They are available throughout the conference in the Parliament Foyer outside of the Exhibit Hall.
+They are viewable throughout the conference in the Parliament Foyer outside of the Exhibit Hall.

 On-Demand Content Access in the IDEA Learning Center